woland-no-50/pi-nas/README.md

 # Motivation

-Need debian setup with network block devices working!
+Using LUKS, NBD, ZFS, and a VPN, create a pi5 nas device capable of hosting LUKS drives, then use another (remote) machine to decrypt those nbd-hosted luks drives and use them in a zpool.

-NBD & luks = remote encrypted backups... e.g. we each have a luks encrypted setup at the other's house, and then we use this linux Network Block Device technology (https://packages.debian.org/stable/nbd-server) to mount the luks volumes, but then we use cryptsetup open on the locally block device which is then decrypted... locally.
-Therefore the “host” of the nbd server couldn’t ever access any of the files on it, zero-trust!
+This allows for a "zero-trust" solution where the physical host of the pi nas device has no access to any of the data on the nas server, even when all encrypted drives are hosted by the nbd server and it's running as a zpool decypted on the nbd client; because it's always encrypted by luks.

-Poc from: https://github.com/gavinhungry/ragnar + some zfs
+poc from: https://github.com/gavinhungry/ragnar + some zfs

 # Parts
 Sd card for pi - https://www.amazon.com/dp/B09X7DQJQL?ref=ppx_yo2ov_dt_b_fed_asin_title